wasting-light/polymer-seed/README.md

 # polymer-seed
-A polymer app seed

-### Features
-- Gulp tasks.
-- Livereload support.
-- CSS with Stylus, Jeet, Rupture and Kouto-swiss.
+A polymer app boilerplate with Stylus, Gulp and Livereload support.
-- Material Design color variables.
-- Styles scaffolding.
-- Jshint support.
-- Vulcanize support.
-- Script to boilerplate new elements (bash-users only).

 ### Usage